stillsen/Self-Supervised-Learning-for-Crop-Classification-and-Yield-Prediction/README.md

-# Self-Supervised Learning for Crop Yield Prediction
+# Self-Supervised Learning for Crop Classification and Yield Prediction

 ## Author